Inspired Self-Exploration with Class Selection

 Future Frame is a web application that guides students to thoughtfully visualize their interests and short to long-term goals about various aspects of life.

-After multiple rounds of user testing, reiterated the Future Frame prototype until we reached the final version.
+After multiple rounds of user testing, I reiterated the Future Frame prototype until we reached the final version.

 From these wireframes: